drassaby/egt/README.md

 Funding for this work was supported by the Rossetti Family Program for the Advancement of Humanities.
 We would also like to thank Cailin O’Connor for some helpful feedback in replicating her earlier models.

 Paper Contributors:
-Julian Zucker
+Julian Zucker,
-Daniel Rassaby
+Daniel Rassaby,
-Aja Watkins
+Aja Watkins,
 Rory Smead